lgrqvst/lgrqvst.com-hugo/content/page/todo/index.md

 - [ ] Style code blocks better
 - [ ] Change the appearance of selections
 - [ ] Maybe restyle `.lede`?
+- [ ] Remove animation from headings.
+Why did I put that in in the first place??

 ## Posts